 Are you visiting India for the first time?
 There are certain things you absolutely need to know before traveling to India, so as to better plan for your trip and – most importantly so – in order for you to know what to expect when there and mitigate the culture shock that you will inevitably experience.

 Worry not!
-I am here to tell you everything you need to know before visiting India and to share a bunch of India travel tips.
+I am here to tell you everything you need to know before your trip to India and to share a bunch of India travel tips.

-14 Useful Things To Know Before Visiting India
+14 Best Things To Know Before Visiting India

 The best time to visit India